richardthegat/COVID-and-Stocks/README.md

 The analysis is split into two main parts, both using data on stock returns and revenue from pre-, during, and post-COVID periods to pull insights.

-Pop Culture from companies: 	Netflix, Funko, Kartoon Studios, Sony (Crunchyroll), Disney, GameStop, Hasbro, Warner Bros.
-Digital-first (Netflix) and Distributor (Funko) models were more resilient and showed better revenue growth than Producers (Kartoon Studios) during the crisis.
+The first takes a look at Pop Culture companies like Netflix, Funko, Kartoon Studios, Sony (Crunchyroll), Disney, GameStop, Hasbro, Warner Bros.
+Here, we see that digital-first (Netflix) and Distributor (Funko) models were more resilient and showed better revenue growth than Producers (Kartoon Studios) during the crisis.

-Lifestyle Companies like Nike, Lululemon, Peloton, Sprouts Farmers Market, Home Depot, Starbucks are ompanies that were able to adapt (e.g., strong drive-thru, home fitness, DIY) and so thrived.
+Part two looks at Lifestyle Companies like Nike, Lululemon, Peloton, Sprouts Farmers Market, Home Depot, Starbucks.
+This showed an overwhelming trend, illustrating that lifestyle companies were ones that were able to adapt (e.g., strong drive-thru, home fitness, DIY) and so thrived.
 Companies that failed to plan ahead (e.g., Peloton, Funko) saw a post-lockdown decline.

 The documents conclude that Cooledtured is well-positioned as a digitally native, distributor/lifestyle company, but must focus on these areas: